The Cheyenne Social Club: Plot

-In 1867, John O'Hanlan and Harley Sullivan are aging cowboys working on open cattle ranges in Texas.
-John receives a letter from an attorney in Cheyenne, Wyoming, stating his brother, D.J., left him The Cheyenne Social Club in his will.
-Once the pair arrives in Cheyenne, John visits D.J.'s lawyer and discovers the club is a high-class brothel separated from the busy part of town by the railroad tracks.
+In 1867, John O'Hanlan (Stewart) and his dear friend and partner of 10 years, Harley Sullivan (Fonda), are aging cowboys working on open cattle ranges in Texas.
+John receives a letter from an attorney in Cheyenne, Wyoming, stating his recently deceased brother, D.J., left him The Cheyenne Social Club in his will.
+After traveling 1,000 miles on horseback, from Texas, the pair arrives in Cheyenne.
+John visits D.J.'s lawyer (Greer) and is also given $1100 in the past month's profits, but discovers the club is a high-class brothel separated from the busy part of town by the railroad tracks.

-Not keen on running such a business, John fires the ladies and falls into disfavor with both them and Cheyenne's men.
-John learns his brother's deed to the club contained a reverter to the railroad if the brothel closed.
+Despite the money, favor and special treatment from most of the town, John is not keen on running such a sordid operation, so he gives the ladies (termination) notice and subsequently falls into disfavor with both them and Cheyenne's male population.

+While visiting the lawyer again, John learns his brother's property deed to the brothel contained a land reverter clause back to the railroad, should the brothel cease operation.

-Jenny, the Club's madam, is brutally assaulted by a man named Bannister, whom she previously rebuffed.
-John, a handgun novice, kills Bannister at a local bar when a distracted Bannister mistakes Harley's cracking of nuts for the cocking of a gun.
+Jenny (Jones), the Club's madam, is beaten by a man named Corey Bannister, whom she previously rebuffed.
+Enraged and protective, John, a handgun novice, challenges and kills Bannister at a local saloon, when a distracted Bannister mistakes Harley's cracking of nuts for the cocking of a gun.

 Afterward, John regains popularity.
 The sheriff, conveniently on his way out of town, warns John that Bannister's relatives are headed to Cheyenne for revenge.
 Harley decides to return to Texas, but he happens to ride into the Bannisters' camp, where he bums a cup of coffee.
 When he discovers their identity, Harley doubles back, and he, John and Jenny successfully fight them off.

 When the sheriff advises John that even more of the Bannisters' relatives, the Markstones, will soon come to town, and that the sheriff will coincidentally be out of town again, John transfers ownership of the property to Jenny, and he and Harley return to Texas.
 Back on the range, John receives a letter of thanks from Jenny.
-He is touched but tosses it into a fire.
+He is touched but tosses it into their campfire.
 Harley is upset that he didn't have a chance to read the letter, and he and John ride off arguing.